openssl/openssl/doc/designs/quic-design/quic-api.md

 | New       | Never         | Yes       | CS            |

-Advances the QUIC state machine to the extent feasible, potentially performing network I/O. Also compatible with DTLSv1 and supercedes `DTLSv1_handle_timeout` for all use cases.
+Advances the QUIC state machine to the extent feasible, potentially performing network I/O. Also compatible with DTLSv1 and supersedes `DTLSv1_handle_timeout` for all use cases.

 #### `SSL_get_event_timeout`